 Mirko graduated and earned LL.
-B. degree and Specialist of Science degree from the Faculty of Law University of Montenegro in 2009.
+B. degree in 2008 and Postgraduate degree from the Faculty of Law University of Montenegro in 2009.
 The same year he got elected as Vice President of European Law Students' Association (ELSA International) and he spent one year managing projects for ELSA in Brussels offices.
 Upon his return to Montenegro in 2010 he got enrolled at the University of Belgrade at the POGESTEI MA programme in European Integration Law.
 Focus of his thesis was Accession of the EU to the European Convention on Human Rights.

 In the same time he was employed as a teaching assistant at the University of Donja Gorica (Montenegro) , where he was teaching European Union Law, EU Anti-discrimination law and Human Rights as well as Political System of Montenegro.

 In 2015 he was selected as external consultant and legal expert for European Commission in Montenegro, working for the European Union Delegation to Montenegro on the tasks involving monitoring and reporting on Montenegro's preparations for EU accession.

 In 2016 he was a recipient of the National Excellence Award and was accepted as Visiting Researcher at the Central European University where he started his initial research on legal, ethical and social aspects of bio-printing technology and transplant surgeries.